-In answering this question, we wish to meet with First Nation communities and regional First Nation organizations to continue a program of information exchange and dialogue to ensure this is done in a way that reflects their rights and their sense of well-being.
+In answering this question, we wish to meet with the Métis Nation of Ontario and its Regional Consultation Committees to continue a program of information exchange and dialogue to ensure this is done in a way that reflects their rights and their sense of well-being.

-We wish to work together with First Nation communities and regional First Nation organizations that are in the vicinity of the communities involved in Step 3 and are learning about APM and with regional organizations which advocate for member First Nation communities to understand traditional and contemporary perspectives in answering the question, "How might traditional and contemporary views regarding land stewardship help us understand how a major development project, such as that proposed by the NWMO, must be implemented?"
+We wish to work together with the Métis Nation of Ontario and its Regional Consultation Committees that are in the vicinity of the communities involved in Step 3 and are learning about APM and to understand traditional and contemporary perspectives in answering the question, "How might traditional and contemporary views regarding land stewardship help us understand how a major development project, such as that proposed by the NWMO, must be implemented?"